-I have been drawing directly on to spoons, shoes, gloves and other items to investigate the transformative potential of drawing, to create poetic and alluring art objects.
-These can have the resonance of personal relics or talismans for me.
+I have often drawn directly on to found objects to create alluring and unsettling art objects.
+These works investigate the transformative potential of drawing and have the resonance of personal relics or talismans.

-Here, the spoon symbolises nurture/maternal gratification but the subject may be ‘Hard to Swallow’.
+Many of these drawings depict film noir ‘anti-heroines’ – the spoon symbolises nurture and oral gratification but the subject may be ‘Hard to Swallow’.

 Beguiling drawings (part woman, part doll) on white satin bridal shoes and on soft suede ‘nude’ gloves.
 These symbolic objects of the feminine question the ‘happy ever after’ sold to the girl in traditional fairy tales.